Managing Tanium keys

 - For the Setting Value, enter a password.

 - Set the Value Type to protected and click Save.

 After adding the PKIDatabasePassword setting, you can later change the password as follows:

-- Go to Configuration > Tanium Server > Local Settings.
+- From the Main menu, go to Administration > Management > Local Settings.

 - Select the PKIDatabasePassword setting.

-- Click Edit and enter the new password in the Setting Value.
+- Click Edit, enter the new password in the Setting Value, and click Save.

 As a best practice when you rotate the root keys, first back up the pki.db file that contains them, along with the associated password if you encrypted the file.
 You can use the backup in the event of a Tanium Server failure.
 Copy the pki.db file from the <Tanium_Server>/backups folder to the host where you store backups, and store the password in a secure location.
 In an HA deployment, perform this task for each Tanium Server.

 If you restore the backup pki.db on a Tanium Server, you must also restore the associated Tanium database to enable Tanium Clients to connect to that Tanium Server.
 Therefore, back up the Tanium database whenever you back up pki.db.

 You can generate up to two active public-private root key pairs for each Tanium Server.
 Perform this task on each Tanium Server in an HA deployment.